Jet004/appoint-me-backend/README.md

 ## TODO

+- Middleware to redirect if already logged in/not logged in...
+- tests on all protected routes checking that authorisation middleware working correctly

 - Add business details for managing business profile page (Admin panel)
 - Add appointment validator to user validators and adjust integration tests
 - unit test Models